Which place is cheaper, Providence or Acadia National Park?

 The summer attracts plenty of travelers to both Acadia National Park and Providence.

 Acadia National Park is cooler than Providence in the summer.
-The temperature in Acadia National Park is usually 69°F (21°C) in July, and Providence stays around 73°F (23°C).
+The daily temperature in Acadia National Park averages around 69°F (21°C) in July, and Providence fluctuates around 73°F (23°C).

 In July, Acadia National Park usually receives more rain than Providence.
-At this time of the year, Acadia National Park gets 3.3 inches (84 mm) of rain, while Providence receives 2.8 inches (72 mm) of rain.
+Acadia National Park gets 3.3 inches (84 mm) of rain, while Providence receives 2.8 inches (72 mm) of rain each month for the summer.

 The autumn brings many poeple to Acadia National Park as well as Providence.

 In the autumn, Acadia National Park is cooler than Providence.
-Typically, the autumn temperatures in Acadia National Park in October are around 48°F (9°C), and Providence is about 53°F (12°C).
+Typically, the autumn temperatures in Acadia National Park in October average around 48°F (9°C), and Providence averages at about 53°F (12°C).

 Acadia National Park usually gets around the same amount of rain in October as Providence.
 Acadia National Park gets 3.4 inches (87 mm) of rain, while Providence receives 3.3 inches (83 mm) of rain this time of the year.